Wonder Woman 1984: Box office

 Wonder Woman 1984 grossed $46.8 million in the United States and Canada and $122.8 million in other territories, for a worldwide total of $169.6 million.
 In January 2021, The Hollywood Reporter wrote that the film would likely lose the studio "north of $100 million."

 In the United States and Canada, the film was released alongside News of the World, Promising Young Woman and Pinocchio and was projected to gross around $10 million from 2,151 theaters in its opening weekend.
 It ended up debuting to $16.7 million, finishing above expectations and with the best total of the COVID-19 pandemic, but 87% less than the first film's opening weekend.
 Over 10,000 private screenings of the film were held, accounting for about $2 million (12%) of the opening weekend total.
 It fell 68% in its second weekend, grossing $5.4 million.
 In its third weekend the film fell another 46% to $3 million, with Deadline Hollywood saying it "continued to emulate the legs of a horror movie".
 The film grossed $2.2 million in its fourth weekend, finishing second behind newcomer The Marksman.

 Internationally, the film was expected to debut to around $60 million from 32 countries.
 Global projections were subsequently lowered to $35–40 million and the film went on to debut to $38.2 million, including $5 million from IMAX screens.
 China was the largest opening with $18.7 million, followed by Taiwan ($3.5 million), Thailand ($2 million), Brazil ($1.7 million), Japan ($1.1 million), Mexico ($1.4 million), the United Kingdom ($1.2 million) and Spain ($1.1 million).
 In its second weekend of international release, the film made $19.4 million from 40 countries.
 Its largest markets were Australia ($4.5 million) and Japan ($2.5 million), while China's running total reached $23.9 million.

 Critical response

 Slate called Wonder Woman 1984s critical response "lukewarm", and Newsweek described it as "mixed".
 The Washington Post reported that the response changed from "early praise to precipitous decline".
-According to Variety, critics praised the film's "escapist qualities" and Jenkins' take on the 1980s, but many commentators found it "overindulgent or clichéd".
+According to Variety, critics praised the film's "escapist qualities" and Jenkins's take on the 1980s, but many commentators found it "overindulgent or clichéd".